osquery/osquery/docs/wiki/installation/cli-flags.md

 The total number of attempts that will be made to the remote distributed query server if a request fails when using the **tls** distributed plugin.

+`--enable_processes_stats`

+Enables the service that periodically collect processes stats (cpu usage and cpu peak usage).
+When a user queries the `processes` table, the `cpu_usage` and `cpu_peak_usage` (after at least two samples) columns will present the most recently sampled data.

+`--processes_stats_interval=2`

+Seconds that the processes stats service waits between scans.

+`--processes_stats_cpu_peak_samples=30`

+How many past cpu usage samples to use to calculate the cpu peak usage.
+Default 30, to cover 1 minute of time with the default interval.

+`--processes_stats_worker_only`

+Enables process stats collection only for the osquery worker process.
+By default collection happens on all processes.

 ## Daemon runtime control flags

 `--schedule_splay_percent=10`